dwarvesf/playground/Innovation/Strategy/Reading about strategy won't produce a winning strategy.md

 ---
 tags: business, strategy
 ---
+### Reading about strategy won't produce a winning strategy
 Good strategies are doomed by their own success.
 An especially effective strategy will be studied, repackaged by consultancies, adopted by competitors, and ultimately become a best practice.
 And, a best practice is never a winning strategy.
 After all, the core of strategy is differentiation.

 The publication of a strategy signals the end of its useful life.
 In a dynamic environment, it can reflect only the past.
 In other words, using a published strategy is like fighting with the rules of the last war.